 You are correct in that dietetics attracts people with eating disorders, but unless you go into food service, you wouldn't be around food.
 You would be talking about food.
 However, the vast majority of dietitians like food and especially chocolate since we are 97% white females.
-Have you visited the American Dietetic Association's educational requirements?
+Have you visited the Academy of Nutrition and Dieteticscareer center to learn about educational requirements?

 Your choice of nursing may provide stronger salary with increasing experience than dietetics.
-The ADA periodically does salary surveys of members and clinical dietitians with over 20 years of experience make $35,000 per year in the last survey.
+The Academy periodically does salary surveys of members and clinical dietitians with over 20 years of experience make $65,500 per year in the last survey.
 Many nurses are unionized in US states and command a higher salary.

 I don't think you will find less science in a nursing (Bachelor of Science) degree than dietetics.
 Yes there is a lot of chemistry in dietetics, but not necessarily math.
 There is a lot of biology, anatomy and physiology in nursing.
 I would recommend you talk to a professor in the nursing department where you want to go to school and ask about specific courses that are required for graduation.

 As to what I do, I work at a computer all day long as my company provides nutrition content and data to clients.
 I also test software programs that I design.
 FYI, Ask the Dietitian is a web site that I maintain.
 I am energized by working with people and providing nutrition info / tools to improve health.